TritonDataCenter/rfd/rfd/0026/README.md

 * Do volume packages have to be sized in multiples of disk quota in compute packages, assuming that bin-packing will be more efficient?

-#### What happens when mounting of a volume fails?

-The current recommendation is to fail the provisioning request with an error message that is as clear as possible.

-### Security

-What are the NFS security requirements?

-At this point sdc-nfs does not support anything other than restricting to a specific list of IPs, so we're planning to leave it open to any networks assigned to the container.
-Is this a acceptable?

-### Should we limit the number of NFS volumes a single container can mount?

-If so: how many?

-### Granularity of available volume sizes

-Currently, NFS shared volumes packages are available in sizes from 10 GiB to 1000 GiB, with gaps of 10 GiB from 10 to 100 GiB, and then of 100 GiB from 100 to 1000 GiB.

-Is the current list of available volume sizes granular enough to cover most use cases?

 ### NFS volume packages' settings

 In order to allow for both optimal utilization of hardware and good performance